participator/book_search/README.md

         > I'm looking for a JavaScript interface that does not need a server-side code

         > If unavailable, I'll use node.js to connect with the API

+# Clarafications
+- What field can a query search e.g. author, title, publishing company, and etc.
+- Does the query search all of Google Books API or is it limited to the User's (My Library) data